Chemical companies fear toxic consequences of Brexit

-KNUTSFORD, England (Reuters) - Julian Sarkar has spent more than 10 years and around 600,000 euros ($740,000) making his small British company compliant with strict European Union regulations to import chemicals into the bloc.
+KNUTSFORD, England (Reuters) - Julian Sarkar has spent more than 10 years and around 600,000 euros (525,000 pounds) making his small British company compliant with strict European Union regulations to import chemicals into the bloc.

 Now, incensed by the government’s pursuit of what he sees as an extreme version of Brexit, he is shifting a third of his business into continental Europe, fearing that higher costs and bureaucracy will prove toxic for his firm over time.